820 Adriana

 820 Adriana, provisional designation 1916 ZB, is an exceptionally dark asteroid from the outer region of the asteroid belt, about 59 kilometers in diameter.
 It was discovered by German astronomer Max Wolf at Heidelberg Observatory in southern Germany, on 30 March 1916.

 The asteroid orbits the Sun at a distance of 3.0–3.3 AU once every 5 years and 7 months (2,027 days).
 Its orbit shows an eccentricity of 0.05 and is tilted by 6 degrees to the plane of the ecliptic.
 According to the survey carried out by the Infrared Astronomical Satellite, IRAS, the asteroid's surface has an extremely low albedo of 0.02.
 The body's spectral type remains unknown, as does its rotation period.

-By 2014, there were only 22 asteroids with an unknown rotation period for the low-numbered asteroids up to number 1000 (also see 398 Admete).
+This is the lowest-numbered minor planet with an undetermined rotation period.
+By 2014, there were only 22 asteroids with an unknown rotation period for the low-numbered asteroids up to number 1000 (also see 398 Admete and 457 Alleghenia).

 Any reference of this name to a person or occurrence is unknown.